-After celebrating his marriage, ranger José Manchay returns to his other love: protecting threatened habitat and wildlife in his corner of Ecuador
+After celebrating his marriage, ranger José Acaro returns to his other love: protecting threatened habitat and wildlife in his corner of Ecuador

-Now that the wedding festivities are over, José Manchay returns to work as a ranger protecting the Laipuna Reserve in southern Ecuador.
+Now that the wedding festivities are over, José Acaro returns to work as a ranger protecting the Laipuna Reserve in southern Ecuador.

 Living with his wife Olivia Armijose in the nearby village of Naranjito, José travels an hour to work either by foot or on the back of his mule.
 Being a ranger has given him a secure job and regular income.